Executive Director, Institute for Creative Futures

 About The University:

-University of the Arts’ mission is simple: to advance human creativity.
-Established in 1876, UArts believes creativity is the most essential skill for success in today’s society and has educated generations of groundbreaking artists, performers, designers and creative leaders for more than 141 years.
-After being granted university status in 1987, University of the Arts became the largest institution of its kind in the nation, offering programs in design, fine arts, media arts, crafts, music, dance, theater and writing.
-It now features 30 undergraduate arts majors, 15 graduate programs and the nation’s first PhD program in Creativity.
-UArts is also home to innovative centers across disciplines, including the Center for Immersive Media, Lightbox Film Center, Philadelphia Art Alliance and Rosenwald-Wolf Gallery.
+The mission of the University of the Arts is to advance human creativity.
+With a history stretching back to 1876, UArts believes creativity is the most essential skill for success in today’s society, and has educated generations of innovative artists, performers, designers, and creative leaders for nearly 150 years.
+After being granted university status in 1987, University of the Arts became the largest institution of its kind in the nation, offering programs in design, fine arts, media arts, crafts, music, dance, theater, and writing.
+It now features 28 undergraduate arts majors, 12 graduate programs, and the nation’s first PhD program in Creativity.
+UArts is also home to innovative centers across disciplines, including the Philadelphia Art Alliance, Rosenwald-Wolf Gallery, and the Center for Immersive Media.
 Learn more about UArts.

 TO APPLY: Interested, qualified applicants should submit letters of application and resumes to the Human Resources Department via email to firstname.lastname@example.org.
 Please ensure job title is in the Subject line.